Steering Committee Profiles

 Sam Tepperman-Gelfant, Public Advocates

-Sam is a Senior Staff Attorney at Public Advocates, which he first joined as an Equal Justice Works Fellow in 2007.
-There, he has advocated for equitable development, community benefits and affordable housing throughout the Bay Area, and has led statewide policy conversations.
-He leads Public Advocates’ work with the Community Coalition for a Sustainable Concord to bring affordable housing, quality jobs, accessible parks, and healthy neighborhoods to the redevelopment of the massive Concord Naval Weapons Station.
-Sam also works to promote investment without displacement in low-income, urban neighborhoods in Oakland, Richmond and other Bay Area cities.
-Additionally, he advocates for climate justice and equitable regional land use and housing policies, leading the “Investment Without Displacement” win network in our 6 Big Wins for Social Equity campaign.
-At the local level, he has increased housing opportunities for low-income people and people of color through policy advocacy and supporting breakthrough litigation such as Urban Habitat v.
+Sam is a senior staff attorney at Public Advocates, which he first joined as an Equal Justice Works fellow in 2007.
+There, he has advocated for equitable development, community benefits, climate justice, and affordable housing in the Bay Area and statewide.
+He leads PA’s work with the Community Coalition for a Sustainable Concord to bring affordable housing, quality jobs, accessible parks, and healthy neighborhoods to the redevelopment of the Concord Naval Weapons Station.
+Sam promotes investment without displacement in low-income, urban neighborhoods in Oakland, Richmond and other Bay Area cities, and as part of the 6 Big Wins for Social Equity campaign.
+He has helped increase housing opportunities for low-income people and people of color through litigation such as Urban Habitat v.
 City of Pleasanton and Williams v.
 City of Antioch.
 Before joining Public Advocates, Sam clerked for the Hon.
 John P. Fullam of the U.S. District Court for the Eastern District of Pennsylvania and in the Staff Attorney’s Office of the U.S. Court of Appeals for the Third Circuit.